Mouniiira/Portfolio-website/README.md

 ## ☁︎ The process
 **Research & inspiration**
-I was inspired by the Y2K Windows interface because I love the aesthetics of that time.
+I was inspired by the Windows '98 interface because I love the aesthetics of that time.
 I researched tools that would've helped me achieve my vision.

 **Planning & design**
-I outlined the main features, created simple sketches or wireframes, and chose an appropriate tech stack.
-I also think about data flow and structure before coding.
+I outlined the main features, created simple sketches and wireframes, and chose an appropriate tech stack.
+I also thought about data flow and structure before coding.

 **Development**
 I built the project step by step, making sure the features in my code were functional.
 I tracked my  progress on here and tested features as I implement them.